top of page

 How do carbohydrates affect the gut?

-High-carbohydrate foods such as bread, pasta, and refined flour are processed the same way sugars do.
-Eliminating carbohydrates from your diet is not the goal instead select good quality carbs such as whole grain foods, and foods with high fiber.
+High-carbohydrate foods like bread, pasta, and refined flour are processed like sugars.
+Eliminating carbohydrates from your diet is not the goal; select good quality carbs such as whole grain foods and foods with high fiber.
 Fiber ranked low on the glycemic index (GI).
-The GI measures how quickly foods convert to glucose when digestion breaks down.
-High consumption of unhealthy carbohydrates such as potatoes, white bread, and white rice.
+The GI measures how quickly foods convert to glucose when digestion breaks down—high consumption of unhealthy carbohydrates such as potatoes, white bread, and white rice.

 According to a study conducted in 2018 researchers discovered that people who had the highest score on the carbohydrate-quality index, meaning they were eating better-quality carbs, were 30% less likely to develop depression than those who were eating high-GI carbs.